omerssimsekk/AIPoweredMovieRecommender/README.md

 ## Development

-To run the application in development mode with automatic restarts:
+To run the application in development mode :

 ```
-npm run dev
+npm start
 ```

 ### Making Changes